a-n-rose/Python-Sound-Tool/new_version_updates.md

 changed parameter (Generator) normalized to normalize (opposite bool); removed add_tensor_last parameter, adjusted grayscale2color sections: can be applied to 2D data; set sr default to 22050

+- added recordsound, playsound, record_and_save functions to dsp module

 ## Updates of v0.1.0a2 release: